dylan-k/tufte-bootstrap/README.md

 Getting Started
 -------------------------------------------------------------------------------
 The file *index.html* is a very simple example of what Tufte Bootstrap can do.
-You'll learn the most by browsing the demo as well as by reading the html markup.
+You'll learn the most if you [browse the example web page demo](https://dylan-k.github.io/tufte-bootstrap).
+You might also want to [read the HTML](https://github.com/dylan-k/tufte-bootstrap/blob/gh-pages/index.html) markup.

 Project Scope and Status